lgreski/datasciencectacontent/markdown/whyIsRHarderThanSAS.md

 Without additional context, it's difficult to understand the behavior of this macro, which takes a list of variable names, and either combines them with prefixes & suffixes to be processed as a group, or  generates a set of macro calls one word at a time.

 In summary, the key things that make SAS easier to learn than R are the quality of its documentation that evolved over a 40+ year period, and the concreteness of the language that makes it easy to get simple tasks done without having to learn a large volume of abstract symbols.
 Still, it's not $9,000 worth of "easier," especially if you're on a student's budget.

+Another take on the learning curve of R relative to other packages is Robert Kabacoff's blog post on his Quick-R website, [Why R has a Steep Learning Curve](http://bit.ly/2MVJuz7l)

+*last updated: 9 February 2019*